 If you have an allowed workers' compensation claim, you will begin receiving workers' compensation benefits immediately.
 Your employer's workers compensation insurance carrier will pay medical bills for treatment related to your industrial injury.

-If you are unable to work due to your work-related injury or occupational disease for more than seven days, your employer’s workers’ compensation insurance carrier will begin payment of cash benefits to compensate for your lost wages.
+If you are unable to work due to your work-related injury or occupational disease for more than seven days, your employer's workers' compensation insurance carrier will begin payment of cash benefits to compensate for your lost wages.
 These temporary disability benefits equal two-thirds of your average weekly wage, multiplied by the percentage of your disability.
+Cash benefits are subject to a weekly maximum established by the state each year.
+As of 2022, the maximum benefit is $1,063.05 per week.

 These payments are usually paid every other week.
 The insurance carrier will continue to make these payments to you until your workers' compensation claim is closed or you are able to return to work, whichever occurs first.